thisisglee/ci-cd-ml-project/README.md

-# CI/CD Tools and Practices Final Project Template
+# CI/CD Tools and Practices MLOps Project Template

-This repository contains the template to be used for the Final Project for the Coursera course **CI/CD Tools and Practices**.
+This repository contains the template to be used for the MLOps Project for the Coursera course **CI/CD Tools and Practices**.

 ## Usage